Nuclear energy policy of the United States: Energy Policy Act of 1992

 The Energy Policy Act of 1992 had a provision under Section 801, which directed the EPA to promulgate radiation protection standards for the Yucca Mountain nuclear waste repository in Nevada.
 The Yucca Mountain site was then designated by the federal government to serve as the permanent disposal site for used nuclear fuel and other radioactive materials from commercial nuclear power plants and U.S. Department of Defense activities.
 The costs for this project have reached $13.5 billion for this expected 25-year program.
 However, in 2009, President Barack Obama fulfilled his campaign promise to end the shipping of nuclear waste to the site.
 Soon after this, the U.S. Senate and the House of Representatives passed legislation to back Obama's decision, although the site is still active and being funded by the government ($196.8 million in the federal budget).
 Although Obama has asked the NRC to devise another long-term solution to waste storage of spent fuel rods from nuclear reactors, as yet, none have been proposed, and all radioactive waste is still being stored on-site at nuclear power plants.

-Currently, there still are many remaining concerns as to where the storage of nuclear waste should be stored or even if a central location is required.
+Currently, there still are a number of remaining concerns as to where the storage of nuclear waste should be stored or even if a central location is required.
 On May 24, 2011, the Institute for Policy Studies came out with a new report ranking various spent fuel sites and contending that spent nuclear reactor fuel needs to be moved en masse into safer dry cask storage rather than the current liquid pool system.
 However, Harry Reid brushed aside such remarks with the contention that transport to a central site increases risks.
 "Leave it on-site where it is," he said last year.
 "You don't have to worry about transporting it.
 Saves the country billions and billions of dollars.
 Currently, Congress nor the NRC or DOE have established a fixed plan for nuclear waste and is still being stored on site at each nuclear facility.